PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 **Mercenaries:** The available concept speaks of 24 mercenaries and in the game there are just 26 in the camp.

 16 mercenaries are guards in the Free Camp - which could be argued were not supposed to be there originally, since specific "Digger Bodyguards" were meant to play this role.
 We also should not forget about the "Rangers" which were still part of this earliest NPC document and they alone would practically add 20 additional NPCs to the Free Camp.
-So in this regard too - at least when not yet taking differences among the Organisers into account - there would actually be more people in the New Camp and the Free Camp according to the concept (especially when also taking the Scraper's into account) than they were in the game.
+So in this regard too - at least when not yet taking differences among the Organisers into account - there would actually be more people in the New Camp and the Free Camp according to the concept (not forgetting Rangers & Scrapers) than they were in the game.

 **Organisers:** Yes, the Organisers seem to differ significantly from the concept, where they were described as consisting of only 10.
 There were 51 Orgas in 0.94k.
 4 of them were cut in 1.00 (47) and 19 were added (66).
 But those that were added (most of those for sure, but we could argue potentially all of those) do not actually belong to the New Camp, but to Quentin's Gang and are thus part of a later unrealised story idea (the two "blackmailers" may belong to Quentin or may as well be independent).